 For example, you may be asking, ‘How much compensation for nerve damage to my arm?’
 You may think that this is an easy question to answer, but unless a solicitor is in possession of a detailed medical report, he or she is unable to give you an accurate figure.
 Even when in possession of all the documentation, your solicitor needs to take time to build your case.
 So it may be impossible to give you anything but an estimate in answer to your question, ‘How much compensation for nerve damage to my arm’?

-How much compensation can I get for a broken arm?
+How much compensation for nerve damage?

 However, first of all it would be necessary to prove (without doubt) that someone else was responsible for your accident because of their negligence.
 If there was doubt, then you would probably not receive the maximum amount of compensation.